-During an affirming two days of honest sharing, a recognition emerged that the success of our sector of higher education is critical for the success of our country, and there was much we can do to improve our own work and share the work with others.
+During an affirming two days of honest sharing, a recognition emerged that the success of our sector of higher education is critical for the success of our country, and there is much we can do to improve our own work and share our work with others.
 We offer a choice that should be open to all people, regardless of income level.

-Following the convening of the Summit, with support from the Wal-Mart Foundation, a focused planning meeting for the Yes We Must Coalition was held in 2011, attended by the leaders of twenty-six institutions meeting our criteria.
-With uncharacteristic rapidity, this group agreed that we needed to organize formally to 1) contribute to an increase in graduation rates of underrepresented students on our own campuses and throughout the country; 2) collaborate to lower the costs of higher education; 3) become a voice, supported by data, for educating the public and influencing policy and practice that impacts our students.
-It was also agreed that to accomplish all of these objectives, we needed to understand ourselves and our students better.
-Plans were made for a preliminary collection of survey data.
-At this meeting, officers were elected, a mission statement and goals were adopted and all agreed that members would contribute $1000 a year toward the operation of the organization.
-Subsequently, the Yes We Must Coalition has become a 501c3 organization, drafted By-Laws, received $27,000 in membership dues, begun the construction of a website and distributed, collected and analyzed a preliminary survey of members.
+Following the 2010 Summit, with support from the Wal-Mart Foundation, a focused planning meeting for the Yes We Must Coalition was held in 2011, attended by the leaders of 26 institutions meeting our criteria.
+With uncharacteristic rapidity, this group agreed to organize formally to 1) contribute to an increase in graduation rates of underrepresented students on our own campuses and throughout the country; 2) collaborate to lower the costs of higher education; 3) become a voice, supported by data, for educating the public and influencing policy and practice that impacts our students.
+It was also agreed that to accomplish all of these objectives, we needed to understand ourselves and our students better, and plans were made for a preliminary collection of survey data.
+In addition, officers were elected, and a mission statement and goals were adopted.
+Shortly thereafter, the Yes We Must Coalition became a 501c3 organization, drafted By-Laws, began the construction of a website and distributed, collected and analyzed a preliminary survey of members.